franco-m9/Triangle/README.md

 # Triangle
-Creates a triangle with different borders/fillers depending on input
+Creates a triangle with different borders/fillers and size depending on input